dancameron/gbs-addon-suggestions-advanced/readme.txt

 Note: The suggested deals will be removed from your main deal loops.

 Users will be able to vote up a suggestion only once.
-Note: This can be modified in suggestion.model.class.php around line #39, just change MAX_VOTES from 1 to your preference

 To convert a suggestion to a deal
 ---------------------------------
-Simply edit the deal, then unselect the 'deals' checkbox under the "Suggestions" box - http://s-v.me/8wc5
+Simply edit the deal, then unselect the 'This is a suggested deal.' checkbox under the "Suggestions" box.
-Note: this will be changed in a future release to simplify this step.

 Template Modifications